section-engineering-education/engineering-education/content/articles/graph-cycle-detection-csharp/index.md

  - url: /engineering-education/graph-cycle-detection-csharp/hero.jpg
    alt: cycle Detection in C sharp image graph
 ---
 Graphs are one of the most versatile data structures.
 This is because they allow us to solve interesting problems.
-<!--more-->
 They are used in social networks and GPS applications.
 One can apply it anywhere you want to model the relationship between a bunch of objects.
+<!--more-->

-In this article, our primary focus will be on Graphs that have a cycle.
+In this article, our primary focus will be on graphs that have a cycle.
 It is important to know this concept to help us detect infinite loops in a computer program.

 #### Prerequisites
 To be able to follow this article well, one needs:
 1. To have [Visual Studio](https://visualstudio.microsoft.com/) installed.
-2. Have an understanding of Recursion.
-[Recursion](https://www.youtube.com/watch?v=IJDJ0kBx2LM&t=163s)
+2. Have an understanding of [Recursion](https://www.youtube.com/watch?v=IJDJ0kBx2LM&t=163s).
-3. Some understanding of how to build a graph using an adjacency list and matrix. -[Adjacency list](https://www.section.io/engineering-education/graphs-in-data-structure-using-cplusplus/)
+3. Some understanding of how to build a graph using an [adjacency list](https://www.section.io/engineering-education/graphs-in-data-structure-using-cplusplus/) and matrix.
-4. A basic understanding of c# or any object-oriented programming language.
+4. A basic understanding of C# or any object-oriented programming language.

 #### Key takeaways
 - A brief overview of a graph.